seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 ```

 Then we can use a Mantel test to test for an association between this distance matrix and one of our metrics of beta diversity.
-We'll use just unweighted unifrac distance, but we can do this with any.
+We'll use just unweighted unifrac distance, but we can do this with any metric.

 ```